 Although Microsoft’s email, collaboration and productivity workloads operate identically on-premises and in the cloud, businesses gain added benefits when they opt for the latter.

 Cloud-based apps already make it easier for users to share data and ideas, but Microsoft has taken cloud collaboration a step further with the release of Teams.
 The group messaging platform offers audio and video calling, and it integrates with both Office 365 and email to provide tools that fit any work style.

-Organizations also benefit from exclusive Office 365 features such as StaffHub, a tool designed to simplify scheduling, communication and content sharing for employers with a large hourly staff.
+With Microsoft in the cloud, organizations can also benefit from exclusive features such as StaffHub, a tool designed to simplify scheduling, communication and content sharing for employers with a large hourly staff.
 Microsoft Planner, meanwhile, acts like a miniature project manager, enabling users to organize their own tasks or assign them to others.

 2. Secure Collaboration with Business Partners

 Although sharing sensitive information with partners and other third parties has long presented a challenge, Office 365 empowers organizations to collaborate without worry.
 That’s because native encryption and file expiration features prevent unauthorized users from accessing lost or stolen files.
 And third parties don’t need to run Office 365 to open content; they can use browser-based tools instead.

 Of course, even with the advanced protection capabilities of Microsoft in the cloud, certain organizations will need to keep their data on-premises for security or compliance reasons.
 For those organizations, it may make the most sense to pursue a hybrid approach, in which Exchange or other workloads remain in the data center.
 Microsoft built Office 365 to create a seamless user experience, regardless of where workloads are hosted.